TACTICAL INNOVATIONS® REBUILD KIT FOR TI25™ ADVANCED COMPOSITE ADJUSTABLE STEEL LIP MAGAZINE

 Review This Product

-CLEANING, BREAK-IN & AMMUNITION FOR TI25 MAGS
+CLEANING, BREAK-IN & FOR TI25 MAGS

 Thank you for your purchase.
 It is our goal to provide you with a mag that will provide you with many years of service and enjoyment.
 In order to get the maximum life and performance out of your mag, proper cleaning is recommended.